TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/TrueNAS-Core.md

     TrueNAS Core defaults to `lz4` encryption as the compression level when creating a pool.
 This is fine for most workloads, and can be safely inherited down to other datasets under the top-level dataset. `ztsd` is currently the default in FreeBSD, however TrueNAS Core still defaults to `lz4`.
 Given that media files are not very compressible by nature, the only benefit that compression provides in this case is to supplementary files such as `.srt`, `.nfo`, etc.

-    Additionally, since SMB does not support hardlinks we will only be covering the creation and use of NFS shares.
+    Additionally, since SMB does not support hardlinks, we will only be covering the creation and use of NFS shares.

 ------

-## Create the main dataset
+## Create the Main Dataset

 !!! warning

-    To get hardlinks and atomic moves working with ZFS you will need to make use of <u>**ONE**</u> dataset with subfolders.
+    To get hardlinks and atomic moves working with ZFS, you will need to make use of <u>**ONE**</u> dataset with subfolders.
 Note that this does not mean multiple datasets under the example top-level dataset `tank` from this example.

-For this example I'm using the dataset from my existing setup, `Media`.
-The naming isn't important as host machine mappings can be manipulated as desired.
+For this example, I'm using the dataset from my existing setup, `Media`.
+The naming isn't important, as host machine mappings can be manipulated as desired.

 Go to Storage -> Pools and click on ⋮ on the right side of your root dataset, then select `Add Dataset`.

 ![truenas-dataset](images/truenas-create-dataset.png)

 On the next screen you'll fill out your basic dataset info, such as name and comments.
-I have a few things grayed out here as the dataset has already been configured, but in this example you would use `Media` in the Name field and keep everything else at its default (`Inherit`) with the exception of `Enable Atime` and `Record Size`.
+I have a few things grayed out here (as the dataset has already been configured), but in this example you would use `Media` in the Name field and keep everything else at its default (`Inherit`), with the exception of `Enable Atime` and `Record Size`.
 Set `Enable Atime` to `off` and `Record Size` to `1M`.
 This provides a performance increase on a dataset that will primarily be handling media files.
 Optionally, you can configure `Quota for this dataset` if you want to limit what the dataset displays and will accept in terms of capacity when it's mounted (i.e. setting this to `10 TiB` will show 10T as the capacity when mounted).

-During share creation, there will be an option at the bottom for `Share Type`. `Generic` is the default, with `SMB` as a selectable option.
+During share creation, there will be an option at the bottom for `Share Type`.
 Since we'll be using NFS, select `Generic`.

 Click `Submit` (mine shows `Save` since this is an existing dataset) once complete.